Importance sampling the union of rare events with an application to power systems analysis: Gaussian case

 \end{corollary} \begin{proof} The claims about $\var(\hat\mu_{\alpha^*})$ follow from maximizing~\eqref{eq:varub} over $\mu\in[\;\umu,\bar\mu]$.
 Next $\cv(\hat\mu_{\alpha^*})^2 = (\bar\mu-\mu)/(n\mu) =(\bar\mu/\mu-1)/n$.
 Then~\eqref{eq:cvbounds} follows because $\mu\ge\umu$ and $\mu\ge\bar\mu/J$. \end{proof}

 A rare event estimator has bounded relative error if $\cv(\hat\mu)$ remains bounded as one takes the limit in a sequence of problems \citep[Chapter VI]{asmu:glyn:2007}.
-The sequence is typically one where the event of interest becomes increasingly rare.
-Corollary~\ref{cor:cvbounds} provides a bounded relative error property for ALOE in any sequence of problems where $J/n$ is uniformly bounded.
+The sequence is typically one where the event of interest becomes increasingly rare, for instance as $\mu\to 0$ in the present context.
+Corollary~\ref{cor:cvbounds} provides a bounded relative error property for ALOE in that limit or indeed in any sequence of problems where $J/n$ is uniformly bounded.